5.6. Model Registries

 uv run mlflow server

-What is an MLflow model and a registered model?
+What is the difference between an MLflow model and a registered model?

-How should you integrate MLflow Registry in your project?
+How do you integrate the MLflow Registry into your project?

 import mlflow